My Ultimate Guide To Thrifting: Tips & Tricks For Scoring Beautiful Second Hand Home Decor

 Is It Heavy?

-The first is how heavy is the item? *Most of the time* if an item weighs a lot, it’s worth more money because more material was used in its creation (vs cheaper items that use cheap fillers or empty space inside an item to cut down on costs.
+*Most of the time* if an item weighs a lot, it’s usually worth more money because more material was used in its creation (vs cheaper items that use cheap fillers or empty space inside an item to cut down on costs.

 The exception to this rule is glassware & china.
 When buying glassware and china, the thinner and lighter the item, the higher quality.
 This is because it takes much more skill to create something thin and delicate out of those materials without breaking them than it does their thicker counterparts.